 (505) 842 1234

-The Hyatt Regency Albuquerque Hotel rated by guests as a 4.5-star hotel.
-Shopping at Skip Maisel’s Indian Jewelry & Crafts, Rocky Mountain Chocolate Factory, and Sunwest Silver Jewelry and attractions such as Albuquerque Biological Park and Petroglyph National Monument are all within a two-mile radius.
-Discover local dining at Hacienda del Rio Restaurant & Bar, Range Café Menaul, Piatanzi and Sadies of New Mexico.
+The Hyatt Regency Albuquerque Hotel rated by guest as a 4.5 star hotel.
+Shopping at Skip Maisel’s Indian Jewelry & Crafts, Rocky Mountain Chocolate Factory, and Sunwest Silver Jewelry and attraction such as Albuquerque Biological Park and Petroglyph National Monument are all within a two-mile radius.
+Discover local dinning at Hacienda del Rio Restaurant & Bar, Range Café Menaul, Piatanzi and Sadies of New Mexico.
 If golf is your thing then get ready to tee-off at any of the Champion Golf Course, Santa Ana Golf Club, Desert Greens Gold Course, and many more.

-Reservations can be made at the Booking Website.
-Use code "G-USEA"
+Reservations can be made starting in February 2021 at the Booking Website: Coming soon!

 The Hyatt Regency Hotel is located just off 4th Street SW off Interstate 25, only a short 12-minute drive from Albuquerque International Sunport Airport.